ashugh12/Financial-Dashboard/README.md

 Simple Customizable, finance dashboard, where user can build their own realtime finance monitoring.
 They can connect to various API and display their real-time data.

-We have focused only on https://stock.indianapi.in/trending.
+We have focused only on https://stock.indianapi.in/trending and [https://stock.indianapi.in/commodities](https://stock.indianapi.in/commodities).
 I choose seamless integration with single api and focus on the other aspect such as drag and drop functionality.
 Also I have focused to implement robust state management and data persistence in term of cache.